Review the information and make a plan to register for the next election or update your registration! You've got this!

 What about registering when you turn 17?

-You are eligible to register as a voter if you are a U.S. citizen, 18 years old or older by the general election, and an Ohio resident for at least 30 days before Election Day.
+You are eligible to register as a voter if you are a U.S. citizen, 18 years old or older by the GENERAL November election, and an Ohio resident for at least 30 days before Election Day.

 Should I register in the town I go to school in?

 It is up to you.
-You can legally register at school or at home because you have dual residency.
+You can legally register at school or at home.
 There are important things to remember: Plan ahead before you go away to school!

 There are some scholarships and tuition that require residency.
 Students should check with their financial aid office before registering to vote.
 Students incurring any problems can go to the Election Protection Coalition or call 866-our-vote.
 Kent State University students can get more information from the Kent State Votes website.